solita/solita.github.com/_posts/2026-02-03-prompt-engineering-101.md

 Now we are cooking!
 You can see exactly what the agent intends to do before it writes a single line of code.
 You can answer its questions, refine the plan, and polish it until it's exactly right.
 In my experience, the agent often catches details I overlooked (like the caching pattern example above), which would have caused inconsistencies later.

+Planning mode doesn't magically eliminate hallucinations, but it *does* shift the workflow in your favor: it front-loads context gathering, makes assumptions explicit, and gives you a review gate before any code touches your repo.

+"But what about the hard stuff - race conditions, complex state machines, security edge cases?"
+These are exactly where good prompting matters most.
+The AI struggles when you're vague, but if you can enumerate the edge cases, describe the state transitions, or specify the security requirements, it handles them remarkably well.
+Of course, this assumes you actually understand the problem.
+My point is: If you know how to solve the problem, AI can too.
+It's just a matter of breaking it down into smaller pieces the AI can handle.

 ## Prompting is a skill

 This is what "coding" looks like in my workflow nowadays: going back and forth with the AI to refine the plan until it's right.
 I get to focus on the big picture, how the pieces fit together, and in the end I design better features, improve the codebase through refactoring, and save time because the code writing is automated.